Lieutenant Colonel (LTC) Amelia Duran-Stanton is currently the United States Army Health Clinic Ansbach Commander in Bavaria, Germany.

-LTC Duran-Stanton’s military and medical career began in basic training in the 1990’s.
+LTC Duran-Stanton’s military and medical career began in basic training in the early 1990s.
 She was a patient administrator for eight years where she was stationed in Fort Buchanan, Puerto Rico and Fort Carson, Colorado and attained the rank of staff sergeant.
 She earned a Bachelor of Science Degree in Business Administration in 1997 from Regis University prior to being accepted to the University of Nebraska Medical Center/Interservice Physician Assistant Program Class 2-98 where she earned a Bachelor of Science Degree in Physician Assistant Studies and was commissioned as a second lieutenant.
 Her first duty station as a PA was with the 47th Forward Support Battalion in Baumholder, Germany and she finished a Masters Degree in Physician Assistant Studies during deployment in Kosovo through the University of Nebraska Medical Center.
-She earned a Doctor of Philosophy (PhD) in Postsecondary and Adult Education through Capella University and a Doctor of Science (DSc) degree in Clinical Orthopaedics through the U.S. Army/Baylor University program.
+She earned a Doctor of Philosophy (PhD) in Postsecondary and Adult Education through Capella University and a Doctor of Science (DSc) in Physician Assistant Studies degree in Clinical Orthopaedics through the U.S. Army/Baylor University program.

 She and her husband have two beautiful children.